Intro to Web Scraping Using Selenium Grid

 Selenium Grid UI on the browser

-We only have a single Node with the browser specifications declared in the docker-compose file.
+We only have a single Node with the browser specifications declared in the docker-compose file, meaning the processing capabilities are limited to a single testing process.
 We can also see additional variables, let's go over them:

 • Sessions: the number of headless browsers running on a specific Node.